snehalmehta/swift-style-guide/README.markdown

 }
 ```

-For UIViewControllers, follow same standard across the project.
+For UIViewControllers, follow same convention across the project.

 **Preferred**
 ```